 All successful performances are a balance of tension and release.
 These three patterns show you how to increase the “tension” in your sound without losing control.

 Want to find out more and discover the techniques to more successful performances?
-Book a 1-1 session with Gillyanne or Jeremy either in person on online.
-Visit our private consultations page for more details
+Find an available 1-1 session with Gillyanne or Jeremy (they’re rare) either in person or online using our coaching calendar here.

 Gillyanne Kayes and Jeremy Fisher are eminent educators who run ‘Vocal Process’, a multi-genre and multi-media practice.

 Gillyanne has a doctorate in female voice research and authored the bestselling book ‘Singing and the Actor’.
-Jeremy’s work has been commissioned by London’s Science Museum and after winning a national piano competition, represented Yamaha as a guest artist.
+Jeremy’s work has been commissioned by London’s Science Museum and, after winning a national piano competition, he represented Yamaha as a guest artist.

 Voice experts, authors, team-teachers for 20 years, Gillyanne & Jeremy train performers and their teachers to find the most appropriate techniques to sing their best, whatever the style of the song.